MSc, Postgraduate Diploma, Postgraduate Certificate

-The MSc Energy and the Environment builds on the success of our respected and long-running Environmental Management course (600 graduates).
+The MSc in Environmental Management (Energy) builds on the success of our respected and long-running Environmental Management course (600 graduates).
 It utilises new and existing expertise or research strengths in Environmental Impact Assessment, carbon trading, planning and impacts of wind, hydro and nuclear power within Biological and Environmental Science, and expertise in Energy Management and Environmental Economics within the School of Management with which Biological and Environmental Science have an established teaching link.

 Our course gives students: